These are the Islanders who went back to their day jobs after being on the show

 That’s doesn’t necessarily mean Love Island didn’t work out for them, a lot of these Islanders did really well on the show and probably could have made a living off the back of it.
 But instead, all of these Love Island stars decided to return to their day jobs after being on the show.

 Malin, who appeared on Love Island 2016, is a trained elderly and palliative carer.
-She has recently gone back to her job being a carer for the elderly and terminally ill.
+She said she had gone back to her job being a carer for the elderly and terminally ill.
 She said on Twitter: “I can’t sit at home on my own anymore knowing I have training within the sector.
 My heart hurts for them, and if I can give something more then what I’m doing – then I am satisfied.”
 She then added: “First shift complete.
 My heart feels full.
 So so full.”

 Rachel Fenton appeared on series two of Love Island, in 2016.
 After being on the show she went back to her job as an orthopaedic nurse.
 She’s been working throughout the pandemic.